Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Israel’s opposition leader, Yair Lapid, criticized the decision to avoid “strategic and economic targets," saying on X that “we could and should have exacted a much heavier price from Iran.”

-The United States warned against further retaliation, and Britain said Iran should not respond.
+The United States warned against further retaliation, and Britain and Germany said Iran should not respond.
+“All acts of escalation are condemnable and must stop,” the spokesman for the U.N. secretary-general said.

 Saudi Arabia was one of multiple countries in the region condemning the strike, calling it a violation of Iran's "sovereignty and a violation of international laws and norms.”
 Its foreign ministry rejected the escalation in the region.